jpeone/dbscan-from-scratch/algorithm.md

             pointA is set to cluster_counter group

     Cluster is fully explored
     remove relationshiplist points from the indiceslist, because they have been fully explored and attributed to a cluster

+    remove the point1 from the indices list

     increment cluster_counter

     restart loop if there are still indices left
 ```

+This will keep the same time complexity of O(n^2).
+If the entire data set is noise, each point will get compared to each other in the list.
+If the data set is not entirely noise, then each point is compared to each other until a core point is found.
+Then once a core point is found, each of those is compared to every point on the list.
+Once the cluster is fully explored, those points are 'removed' and never checked against again.

+Space complexity is n(cluster_list) + n(point types) + n(relationship_list).
+So O(3n) round to O(n) still.